-Figure 2-27 shows monthly water-level changes in the Berkeley Pit from 1991 through 2010.
-Water-level changes (increases) seen over the last 6 months of 2000, following the addition of HSB drainage water, continued through 2003.
-However, water-level increases were much less from 2004-2010 as a result of the decreased inflow of water into the pit.
+Figure 2-29 shows monthly water-level changes in the Berkeley Pit from 1991 through 2013.
+Water-level changes (increases) seen over the past 6 months of 2000, following the addition of HSB drainage water, continued through 2003.
+However, water-level increases were much less from 2004 to 2013 as a result of the decreased inflow of water into the pit.